 Changes in U.S. or international, political, regulatory and economic conditions or in laws and policies governing foreign trade and investment in the territories or countries where we currently conduct our business, could adversely affect our business.
-The executive branch of the United States government has instituted or proposed changes in trade policies that include the negotiation or termination of trade agreements, the imposition of higher tariffs on imports into the U.S., economic sanctions on corporations or countries, and other government regulations affecting trade between the U.S. and other countries that will affect the manner in which we conduct our business.
-Trading partners of the United States have also implemented and threatened to implement retaliatory tariffs and/or other impediments to trade.
+The executive branch of the U.S. government has instituted or proposed changes in trade policies that include the negotiation or termination of trade agreements, the imposition of higher tariffs on imports into the U.S., economic sanctions on corporations or countries, and other government regulations affecting trade between the U.S. and other countries that will affect the manner in which we conduct our business.
+Trading partners of the U.S. have also implemented and threatened to implement retaliatory tariffs and/or other impediments to trade.

-As a result of new or threatened tariffs, sanctions and/or impediments to trade, both from the United States and other countries, there may be greater restrictions and economic disincentives on international trade.
+As a result of new or threatened tariffs, sanctions and/or impediments to trade, both from the U.S. and other countries, there may be greater restrictions and economic disincentives on international trade.
 The new or threatened tariffs, sanctions and other changes in trade policy could trigger retaliatory actions by affected countries, and certain foreign governments have instituted or are considering imposing tariffs and/or economic sanctions on certain U.S. goods.
 We do a significant amount of business that would be impacted by changes to the trade policies of the U.S. and foreign countries (including governmental action related to tariffs, international trade agreements, or economic sanctions).
 Such changes have the potential to adversely impact the U.S. economy or certain sectors thereof, our industry and the global demand for our products and services, and as a result, could have an adverse effect on our business, financial condition and results of operations.

-The effects of the United Kingdom's withdrawal from the European Union ("Brexit"), including trade agreements, are not yet known and the uncertainty creates challenges and risks which may adversely affect our business.
+The effects of the UK's withdrawal from the EU ("Brexit"), including on trade agreements, are not yet known and the uncertainty creates challenges and risks which may materially and adversely affect our business.

-On June 23, 2016, the UK voted in favor of a referendum to leave the European Union, commonly referred to as "Brexit" and the UK ceased to be a member of the European Union on January 31, 2020.
-A transition period through December 31, 2020 has been established to allow the UK and the European Union to negotiate the terms of the UK's withdrawal.
-However, there is continued uncertainty surrounding the future relationship between the UK and European, including any trade agreements between them, which could adversely affect European and worldwide economic and market conditions, and contribute to instability in global financial and foreign exchange markets.
-In addition, Brexit could lead to legal uncertainty and potentially divergent national laws and regulations as the United Kingdom determines which European Laws to replace or replicate.
-The ultimate effects of Brexit will depend on the specific terms of any agreement the UK and the European Union reach to provide access to each other's respective markets.
+On June 23, 2016, the UK voted in favor of a referendum to leave the EU, commonly referred to as "Brexit" and the UK ceased to be a member of the EU on January 31, 2020.
+A transition period through December 31, 2020 was established to allow the UK and the EU to negotiate the terms of the UK's withdrawal.
+However, there is continued uncertainty surrounding the future relationship between the UK and the EU, including any trade agreements between them, which could adversely affect European and worldwide economic and market conditions, and contribute to instability in global financial and foreign exchange markets.
+In addition, Brexit could lead to legal uncertainty and potentially divergent national laws and regulations as the UK determines which European Laws to replace or replicate.
+The ultimate effects of Brexit will depend on the specific terms of any agreement the UK and the EU reach to provide access to each other's respective markets.

-We have a presence in the UK and certain European Union countries, including Ireland, and France.
-During 2020, we derived approximately 77% of our core leasing revenue from international business.
+We have a presence in the UK and certain EU countries, including Ireland, and France.
+During 2022, we derived approximately 60% of our core lease rent revenue from international business.
 The consequences of Brexit could introduce significant uncertainties into global financial markets and adversely impact the markets in which we and our customers operate.